raganwald/raganwald.github.com/_posts/2015-08-08-monkey-patching-extension-methods-bind-operator.md

 Is that wrong?

 No, that is not wrong.
 The *other* OO perspective is that objects should be responsible for implementing the *central and characteristic* operations where they are the primary participant.
-Thus `Array` implements `[]`, '.push', '.pop', and so forth.
+Thus `Array` implements `[]`, `.push`, `.pop`, and so forth.
 An operation like `.second` can be implemented in terms of `Array`'s primary operations, so it is a secondary concern.

 Secondary concerns could be defined elsewhere, and thus there is an OO argument in favour of `.second` not being an `Array` method.